iSquatch/CertPipe/README.md

 1. Edit `config.py` to configure the application.
 2. Build the image using `docker build -t certpipe-docker .` within the CertPipe directory.
-3. Start the Docker container in headless mode with `docker run -d certpipe-docker`
+3. Start the Docker container in headless mode with `docker run -d certpipe-docker`.

 ### Output